The BASF approach to improve work culture

 “So now we’re more reactive in sharing information on what we’re doing to improve the situations that worry people”, says Christophe with a thoughtful look.

 “You have to explain that if you can’t change something now, what’s the long term plan?
-Perhaps you need to ask for budget, or you need more time, plan better, etc.”
+Perhaps you need to ask for a higher budget, or you need more time, plan better, etc.”

 When people press red because of colleagues